 Intercropping of maize, millet, mustard, wheat and ginger increased land productivity and potential economic returns for smallholder terrace farmers in Nepal

-Authors: Tejendra Chapagaina, Roshan Pudasaini, Bhawana Ghimire, Khem Bahadur Gurung, Khem Raj Chowi, Laxmi Devi Rai (Lama), Samjhana Sinjali, Bishnu B.K., Manish N. Raizada
+Authors: Tejendra Chapagain, Roshan Pudasaini, Bhawana Ghimire, Khem Bahadur Gurung, Khem Raj Chowi, Laxmi Devi Rai (Lama), Samjhana Sinjali, Bishnu B.K., Manish N. Raizada

 Low nitrogen inputs, low crop yield, and low land productivity are major challenges associated with cereal-based sole cropping systems in Nepal.
 Crop intensification and diversification by introducing legumes as intercrops could help alleviate these challenges.
 With the presence of diverse crops and cropping systems, particularly in